awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 ## EC2 Fleet health checks<a name="ec2-fleet-health-checks"></a>

 EC2 Fleet checks the health status of the instances in the fleet every two minutes\.
 The health status of an instance is either `healthy` or `unhealthy`\.

-The fleet determines the health status of an instance using the status checks provided by Amazon EC2\.
-If the status of either the instance status check or the system status check is `impaired` for three consecutive health checks, the health status of the instance is `unhealthy`\.
-Otherwise, the health status is `healthy`\.
+EC2 Fleet determines the health status of an instance by using the status checks provided by Amazon EC2\.
+An instance is determined as `unhealthy` when the status of either the instance status check or the system status check is `impaired` for three consecutive health status checks\.
 For more information, see [Status checks for your instances](monitoring-system-instance-status-check.md)\.

-You can configure your EC2 Fleet to replace unhealthy instances\.
-After enabling health check replacement, an instance is replaced after its health status is reported as `unhealthy`\.
-The fleet could go below its target capacity for up to a few minutes while an unhealthy instance is being replaced\.
+You can configure your fleet to replace unhealthy Spot Instances\.
+After setting `ReplaceUnhealthyInstances` to `true`, a Spot Instance is replaced when it is reported as `unhealthy`\.
+The fleet can go below its target capacity for up to a few minutes while an unhealthy Spot Instance is being replaced\.

 **Requirements**
-+ Health check replacement is supported only with EC2 Fleets that maintain a target capacity \(fleets of type `maintain`\), not with one\-time fleets \(fleets of type `request` or `instant`\)\.
++ Health check replacement is supported only for EC2 Fleets that maintain a target capacity \(fleets of type `maintain`\), and not for fleets of type `request` or `instant`\.
++ Health check replacement is supported only for Spot Instances\.
+This feature is not supported for On\-Demand Instances\.
 + You can configure your EC2 Fleet to replace unhealthy instances only when you create it\.
 + IAM users can use health check replacement only if they have permission to call the `ec2:DescribeInstanceStatus` action\.

+**To configure an EC2 Fleet to replace unhealthy Spot Instances**

+1. Follow the steps for creating an EC2 Fleet\.
+For more information, see [Create an EC2 Fleet](#create-ec2-fleet)\.

+1. To configure the fleet to replace unhealthy Spot Instances, in the JSON file, for `ReplaceUnhealthyInstances`, enter `true`\.

 ## Generate an EC2 Fleet JSON configuration file<a name="ec2-fleet-cli-skeleton"></a>